MHaringa/insurancerating/docs/reference/merge_date_ranges.md

 `merge_date_ranges()` merges date ranges within each `group_by` combination.
 Ranges with a gap smaller than `merge_gap_days` are treated as one continuous interval.
 If `aggregate_cols` is supplied, those columns are aggregated over the merged interval.
+The grouping columns should identify records for which combining coverage periods is actuarially and operationally meaningful; periods belonging to different risks or contracts should not be pooled.

 ## Author